arangodb/docs/3.5/indexing-ttl.md

 * `2019-05-27T21:20:00.123-02:00`: May 27th 2019, 21:20:00.123, -02:00 offset from UTC time

-Using an invalid date string value in a document's TTL index attribute will prevent the document from being inserted into the TTL index, so it will not be expired and removed automatically.
+Using an invalid date string value in a document's TTL index attribute will prevent the document from being inserted into the TTL index, so it will neither be expired nor removed automatically.

 Please note that date string values can be programmatically validated using the AQL function `IS_DATESTRING`.